accessibilitywars/zaw2/content/builds/power-dragonhunter.md

 +++
-title = "Symbolic Avenger [pDPS]" description = "This build is designed around the hammer Auto Attack, being able to proc Relic of the Brawler and bringing utilities, crowd control and condi cleanses." date = 2024-04-02 draft = false template = "build.html"
+title = "Symbolic Dragonhammer [pDPS]" description = "This build is designed around the hammer Auto Attack, being able to proc Relic of the Brawler and bringing stability, crowd control and condi cleanses." date = 2024-04-02 updated = 2025-11-21 draft = false template = "build.html"